paigetomkins/ICR-PoeticMetaphorAnalysis/README.md

 Open a terminal and change into the repository:

 ```
-$ cd PoeticMetaphorAnalysis
+cd PoeticMetaphorAnalysis
 ```

-And then into the All-Code folder where, as the name sugggests, all of my code is located:
+And then change into the All-Code folder where, as the name sugggests, all of my code is located:

 ```
-/PoeticMetaphorAnalysis$ cd All-Code
+cd All-Code
 ```

 From there, you can run the Python program import-data-as-dictlist.py:

 ```
-/PoeticMetaphorAnalysis/All-Code$ python3 import-data-as-dictlist.py
+python3 import-data-as-dictlist.py
 ```

 Alternatively, you can copy the code for this step, titled [import-data-as-dictlist.py](https://github.com/paigetomkins/PoeticMetaphorAnalysis/blob/main/All-Code/import-data-as-dictlist.py), under the All-Code folder of the repository.
 By clicking the Copy button (located on the left of the Download button pictured in the previous step), you have created a copy of the code that can then be pasted into Emacs or a similar text editor and run in the terminal under the All-Code section of the repo.